Audience Atlas Aotearoa (New Zealand)

 You can watch these webinars and access the full, free report, as well as smaller summary sections, here

 Further data on individual organisations is also available.
 Contact firstname.lastname@example.org to discuss options.

 This iteration of Audience Atlas couldn’t come at a more important time for New Zealand’s cultural sector as it adapts to the realities of the pandemic and beyond.

 Commissioned by Creative New Zealand, the 2020 edition of Audience Atlas Aotearoa is the fourth – and largest – of its kind.

 Audience engagement and the pandemic

-The 2020 iteration of the study – undertaken against the backdrop of the global pandemic – found that Covid-19 restrictions had only marginally increased people’s appreciation of the arts, and just amongst those who valued it prior.
+The latest iteration of the study – undertaken against the backdrop of the global pandemic – found that Covid-19 restrictions had only marginally increased people’s appreciation of the arts, and just amongst those who valued it prior.